 But that’s not all.
 We’re now putting our core product at the center of our sustainability efforts by doing something dramatic – replacing cigarettes with less harmful alternatives to smoking – to one day eliminate the harm caused by smoking cigarettes.
 Our sustainability efforts touch on every aspect of our value chain – from the farmers who grow tobacco right through to the 150 million consumers who choose our products.

-We invite you to read more about the scope and scale of our sustainability programs and our commitment to a smoke-free world in the United Nations Global Compact Communication on Progress.
+We invite you to read more about the scope and scale of our sustainability programs and our commitment to a smoke-free world in our Sustainability Report.

 We don’t own the tobacco farms that supply our tobacco leaf each year, but the farmers who run them are a crucial part of our economic, environmental, and social footprint.
 We’re working directly with them and our suppliers to promote sustainable farming.